louisepaul75/py-erp/frontend-react/README.md

 # pyERP Frontend

-This is the React frontend for the pyERP system, built with Next.js, TypeScript, and Tailwind CSS.
+This is the React frontend for the pyERP system.
+It's built with Next.js, TypeScript, Tailwind CSS, and shadcn/ui components.

 ## Features